 You need to be at least 18 years old, a U.S. citizen, and you cannot have lost your right to vote for some reason (like currently serving a sentence for a felony conviction).

 In Wisconsin, you need to live in a place for 28 days to be considered a resident.
-This means that if you moved into the Residence Halls on August 31, 2014, you are eligible to vote in Whitewater on September 28, 2014.
+This means that if you moved into the residence halls on August 31, 2014, you are eligible to vote in Whitewater starting September 28, 2014.

 In some cases, your primary residence might not be in Whitewater (for example, if you commute to school from another community).
 In this case, you need to register and cast your ballot in your home district.
 If you are confused about how to vote in your home district, an ambassador from Warhawks Votes will be happy to walk you through the process.

 The easiest way is to register during the early registration period, by October 14, 2014.
-Just look for a representative from the League of Women Voters, who will be registering students to vote from 10 a.m. - 4 p.m. every Monday-Thursday in the James R. Connor University Center.
-You'll need to either (a) know the last four digits of your social security number, or (b) bring a valid WI driver's license number if you have one.
-An official state-issued id card will also work.
+Just look for a representative from Whitewater Student Government or the League of Women Voters, who will be registering students to vote from 10 a.m. - 4 p.m. every Monday-Thursday in the James R. Connor University Center.
+You'll need to either (a) know the last four digits of your social security number, or (b) bring a valid Wisconsin Driver License or Wisconsin ID Card.

 If you register after October 14, including on Election Day, you will need to bring two things with you: